ARM-software/arm-trusted-firmware/docs/process/contributing.rst

       ``integration`` branch.
-   -  If the changes are not based on a sufficiently-recent commit, or if they cannot be automatically rebased, then the :ref:`maintainers` may rebase it on the ``master`` branch or ask you to do so.
+   -  If the changes are not based on a sufficiently-recent commit, or if they cannot be automatically rebased, then the :ref:`maintainers` may rebase it on the ``integration`` branch or ask you to do so.
    -  After final integration testing, the changes will make their way into the ``master`` branch.
-If a problem is found during integration, the merge commit will be removed from the ``integration`` branch and the :ref:`maintainers` will ask you to create a new patch set to resolve the problem.
+If a problem is found during integration, the :ref:`maintainers` will request your help to solve the issue.
+They may revert your patches and ask you to resubmit a reworked version of them or they may ask you to provide a fix-up patch.

 Binary Components
 -----------------